AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 Capped CRF isn't magic, but it solves real problems.
 It gives you the quality benefits of CRF encoding with the predictability needed for streaming.
 Start with CRF 23 and a reasonable cap for your use case.
 Test with your actual content.
 Monitor real user metrics.
 Adjust based on what you learn.

-The examples here come from encoding millions of hours of video.
+The examples here come from encoding large volumes of video.
 They work, but your content is unique.
 Use them as a starting point, not gospel.
 The key is understanding why each parameter matters so you can tune them for your specific needs.

 Remember: users don't care about your encoding settings.
 They care about smooth playback and good quality.
 Capped CRF delivers both when configured correctly.
 The bandwidth savings are just a bonus.